-During this financial year, we have donated to non-profit organisations including but not limited to Kuching Autistic Association, Taman Didikan Kanak-Kanak Kurang Upaya and Home Tuaran Rumah Anak Yatim dan Miskin to assist these organisations in their operating expenses and running of existing programmes.
+During this financial year, we have donated monies, food, detergent and consumer products to the frontliners of the hospital healthcare staff such as doctors, nurses and health care workers to the Miri and Sibu general hospitals.
+We also made visits and donations to Kuching Autistic Association, Taman Didikan Kanak-Kanak Kurang Upaya and Home Tuaran Rumah Anak Yatim dan Miskin to assist these organisations in their operating expenses and running of existing programmes.